Lowther Gardens is the oldest park in Lytham St Annes. It’s one of the flagship parks in the borough of Fylde.

 Have you been to Lowther Gardens?
 It’s a lovely space for everyone to use – whether you’re visiting leafy Lytham or lucky enough to live here.
 Lowther Gardens has also held the Green Flag quality award for many years.

 Like most other community parks, Lowther Gardens has changed and grown over the years.
 Additions over the years include the Sports Pavilion, Tennis Courts, Play Area and Toilets.

-There must have been sore backs when a whopping 1100 new roses were planted in 2002 to restore the rose garden.
+And in 2002 a lot of gardeners must have had sore backs!
+Those plucky people put in a whopping 1100 new rose plants to restore the rose garden.
 Fifteen new seats, added at the same time, make for a delightful spot to sit awhile and take in the fragrance.

 Why don’t you try out the children’s play area, tennis courts and bowling greens?
 Or just have a walk through the park to look at the plants, flowers and wildlife.